Rankings assign global positions to universities so that students, researchers and other users can compare them easily.

 Some of our programmes are ranked particularly highly...

-UAntwerp also did well in the Shanghai Communication Subject Ranking 2020: our Communication Sciences programme was ranked 41st.
-Both the Sociology and Political Sciences programme were ranked 51-75 in the Shanghai Sociology Subject Ranking 2020 and Shanghai Political Sciences Subject Ranking 2020.
+UAntwerp also did well in the Shanghai Communication Subject Ranking 2021: our Communication Sciences programme was ranked 39th.
+The Political Sciences programme was ranked 51-75 in the Shanghai Political Sciences Subject Ranking 2021.

 Business Economics made it into the Financial Times Masters in Management Ranking for the first time in 2018.
-UAntwerp was ranked 90th in 2019 and was also judged to offer the best value for money worldwide.
+UAntwerp is ranked 90th in 2021 whereby she is ranked 6th worldwide in terms of value for money.